-Again, for details of the syllabus see the Examination Regulations (http://www.admin.ox.ac.uk/examregs).
-Detailed descriptions of individual papers may be found in the course handbooks for Literae Humaniores (Greats) and individual modern languages: https://www.classics.ox.ac.uk/handbooks and https://canvas.ox.ac.uk/courses/20010/modules/items/372608 Towards the end of your first year (or during your Mods term if you are taking Classics Mods) you will be sent a copy of the Greats Handbook, which includes an account of the syllabus for Finals in Literae Humaniores (colloquially known as 'Greats').
+Towards the end of your first year (or during your Mods term if you are taking Classics Mods) you will be sent a copy of the Greats Handbook, which includes an account of the syllabus for Finals in Literae Humaniores (colloquially known as 'Greats').
 There is considerable overlap between the syllabus for Greats and that for the Classics side of Classics and Modern Languages, in the sense that a large number of the available papers are identical (though the structure of the two courses is rather different).
-The main exception is that Greats includes a wide range of Philosophy papers, whereas the only ones available in Classics and Modern Languages are those in Ancient Greek or Latin.
-Otherwise, almost all the subjects available in Greats are also available in Classics and Modern Languages, and there are some subjects specially devised for the Joint School that do not come in the Greats syllabus.
+The main exception is that Greats includes a wide range of Philosophy papers, whereas only the Ancient and Medieval Philosophy options are available in Classics and Modern Languages, and there are some subjects specially devised for the Joint School that do not come in the Greats syllabus.

-Options especially available in Classics & Modern Languages
+6. Prospectus of options available specifically in Classics and Modern Languages